straightchlorine/scheme-colour-shift/README.md

 # scheme-colour-shift

-Simple python script, which recongises a background and foreground of a scheme and can replace them with any colour.
+Simple python script, which recongises a background and foreground of a simple image and can replace them with any colour.